esheldon/pycolumns/README.md

 # overwrite dict column
 >>> c['weather'].write({'temp': 33.2, 'humid': 0.3, 'windspeed': 60.5})

-# Update column data
+# Update column data in place.
+Currently only uncompressed columns can be
+# updated
 c['x'][10:20] = 3
 c['name'][[5, 6]] = ['alpha', 'beta']
 c['y'][50] = 1.25

+# update dictionary.
+Only the fields in the input dictionary are updated or
-# update dict
+# added
 c['meta'].update({'extra': 5})

 # get all names, including dictionary and sub Columns